 The existing work across the three research areas, of consumption, intermediaries, and production notwithstanding, research that directly connects questions of production and consumption has, to date, been underrepresented in the literature.
 Indeed, Oakley and O’Brien (2015) have recently argued that more work is needed to determine the exact nature of this relationship between inequalities of production, inequalities of consumption and inequalities of representation.
 Indeed, they note (2015:3) ‘how this relationship functions ….is still yet to find its definitive research project.’
 Without an understanding of this relationship the exact role of culture in the reproduction of social inequality, alongside the ability to challenge, change or resist that role, will be limited.
 We are at an important intersection of a gap in the literature and a question of social and perhaps cultural justice.

 This special issue aims to address this gap in the literature, offering a contribution to the academic agendas that are situated in close proximity to the public concerns that opened this introduction.
 The special issue - composed of five distinct but complementary papers - makes this contribution by addressing three key themes: the demographics of inequality; the epistemological effects of how production, representation and consumption are structured and organised; and the questions of complicity and resistance.
-Below we introduce these themes and how they are developed through the . he papers engage with these themes through analyses that cover a range of cultural sectors including popular and classical music, television, and theatre, and inequalities including race and ethnicity, social class, gender and region.
+Below we introduce these themes and how they are developed through the special issue.
+The papers engage with these themes through analyses that cover a range of cultural sectors including popular and classical music, television, and theatre, and inequalities including race and ethnicity, social class, gender and region.
 The five papers draw on British case studies however the analysis have international implications and relevance.
 Conditions, naturalisations, and epistemological effects are common concerns in French (e.g. Dubois 2015), American (Mayer 2011) and Australian (Ellis 2015) research on the shape of cultural workforces and the implications for consumption practices.
 The grounding in British examples and research gives the special issue a coherence that can be used as a starting point for comparative research.
-Moreover, given the central role the UK has played in disseminating narratives of the social and economic potential of cultural industries, the influence of the UK on social and urban policies associated with the arts (O’Brien 2014), and the influence of British scholarship on cultural labour (Conor et al 2015), cultural policy and, more recently, on debates surrounding consumption, omnivorousness and cultural stratification, the UK represents an important site for research on these issues.
+Moreover, given the central role the UK has played in disseminating narratives of the social and economic potential of cultural industries (O’Brien 2015), the influence of the UK on social and urban policies associated with the arts (O’Brien 2014), and the influence of British scholarship on cultural labour (Conor et al 2015), cultural policy and, more recently, on debates surrounding consumption, omnivorousness and cultural stratification (Bennett et al 2009), the UK represents an important site for research on these issues.

 The academic context here is a relative lack of work that connects issues of production with consumption, let alone research that then also factors in the vector of representation.
 Du Gay et al’s (1997) famous model of the ‘circuit of culture’ is an important exception, and is implicit in each of these papers within this special issue that tackle different relations between the spheres of production, consumption, regulation, representation or signification, and identity.
 In contrast to that original work however, the contributors place the issue of inequality at the core of their analysis.

-Moving eyond a ‘emography and epresentation’ pproach
+Moving Beyond a ‘Demography and Representation’ Approach